skip to Main Content

 7. Slam-shut Valves

-These valves provide additional safety of equipment either upstream or downstream from them.
+These valves provide additional safety for the equipment either upstream or downstream from them.
 This type of valve may be found immediately before a regulator and is designed to remain open until a significant pressure change is detected.
 It then immediately shuts off the flow and must be reopened manually.
-They are sometimes referred to as relief and safety valves and are vital to the oil and gas industry in avoiding accidents and injury.
+They are sometimes referred to as relief and safety valves and are vital to the oil and gas industry in avoiding accidents and injuries.

 See Slam-shut valves from Norgas Controls

-How to Choose the Right Valve for Your Application
+How to Choose the Right Gas Valve for Your Application

 Because gas valves come in many different types and provide various functionalities, choosing the best one may be challenging.
 It is helpful to consider the primary function under which it will be used.
 Does the environment involve much pressure?
 Is there a need for additional safety measures provided by a slam-shut valve?
 Can the actuator be automated, or does it require only manual movement?